webplatform/docs/guides/the_basics_of_html/index.md

 <syntaxhighlight lang="html5"><p id="example">This is a paragraph.</p></syntaxhighlight>

-The <code>&lt;p&gt;</code> part is a marker, commonly called a ''tag'') that means “what follows should be considered as a paragraph”.
+The <code>&lt;p&gt;</code> part is a marker, commonly called a ''tag'', that means "what follows should be considered as a paragraph".
 Because it is at the start of the content it affects, it is an "opening tag".
 Likewise, the
-<code>&lt;/p&gt;</code> tag indicates the end of the paragraph, and is thus a "closing tag").
+<code>&lt;/p&gt;</code> tag indicates the end of the paragraph, and is thus a "closing tag".
 The opening
 tag, closing tag, and everything in between is called an ''element''.
 Note:
 Many people use the terms "element" and "tag" interchangeably, which is incorrect.
-(The <code>id="example"</code> is an ''attribute''; you'll learn more about these later.)
+(The <code>id="example"</code> is an ''attribute-value pair''; we'll come back to these later.)

-In most browsers there is a “Source” or “View Source” option, commonly under the “View” menu.
-Try this now: go to a web site, choose this option, and spend some time looking at the HTML that makes up the structure of the page.
+In most browsers there is a "Source" or "View Source" option, commonly under the "View" menu.
+Try this now: go to a web site, choose this option, and spend some time looking at the HTML that makes up the page.

 == The structure of an HTML document ==

-A typical example HTML document might look like this:
+A typical HTML document might look like this:

 <syntaxhighlight lang="html5"><!DOCTYPE html>
 <html lang="en">